cloudfour/guides/javascript/README.md

 Do not call `Object.prototype` methods directly, such as `hasOwnProperty`, `propertyIsEnumerable`, and `isPrototypeOf`.

-> In ECMAScript 5.1, `Object.create` was added, which enables the creation of objects with a specified `[[Prototype]]`. `Object.create(null)` is a common pattern used to create objects that will be used as a Map.
+> Why?
+In ECMAScript 5.1, `Object.create` was added, which enables the creation of objects with a specified `[[Prototype]]`. `Object.create(null)` is a common pattern used to create objects that will be used as a Map.
 This can lead to errors when it is assumed that objects will have properties from `Object.prototype`.

 ESLint: [no-prototype-builtins]